Renaissance music: Woodwinds (aerophones)

 Woodwind instruments (aerophones) produce sound by means of a vibrating column of air within the pipe.
 Holes along the pipe allow the player to control the length of the column of air, and hence the pitch.
-There are several ways of making the air column vibrate, and these ways define the subcategories of woodwind instruments.
-A player may blow across a mouth hole, as in a flute; into a mouthpiece with a single reed, as in a modern-day clarinet or saxophone; or a double reed, as in an oboe or bassoon.
-All three of these methods of tone production can be found in Renaissance instruments.
+There are several ways of making the air column vibrate, which ways define the subcategories of woodwind instruments.

+A player may blow across a mouth hole, as in a transverse flute, or into a whistle mouthpiece, as in a recorder (a duct flute); into a single-reed mouthpiece, as in a modern-day clarinet or saxophone; or into a double-reed mouthpiece, as in an oboe or bassoon.
+All three methods of tone production can be found in Renaissance woodwinds.